praxis/praxis/reference/resource-definitions.md

 on the name of your enclosing resource definition class, in this case '/blogs'.
 You can override the prefix for a single route by prepending '//' to the path (like in the example above) if you don't want the resource-wide prefix to apply.
 Alternately, you can provide a special prefix of either `''` or `'//'` in the routing block to clear the prefix for any other paths given.

-*Note*: The above applies *only* to any Resource-level route prefixes that may be defined.
-It does *not* exclude an API-wide `base_path` if one is defined.
+*Note*: The above 'resetting' behavior of '//' applies *only* to any Resource-level route prefixes that may be defined.
+It will *not* override an API-wide `base_path` if one is defined (see [Global Api Info](../global-api-information/).

 You can inspect the Praxis routing table using `rake praxis:routes`: